Aligning Deep Implicit Preferences by Learning to Reason Defensively: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation Details.} We implement our CDRA training pipeline using the TRL \citep{vonwerra2022trl} and vLLM \citep{kwon2023efficient} libraries for efficient training.
+\textbf{Implementation Details.} We implement our CDRA pipeline using the trl \citep{vonwerra2022trl} and vLLM \citep{kwon2023efficient} libraries for efficient training.
 All experiments leverage Qwen2.5-7B-Instruct \citep{team2024qwen2} as the base model and are conducted on four NVIDIA H20 GPUs.
 For the SFT baseline, we report performance from the best checkpoint on a validation set.
 For all reinforcement learning methods, we report performance at the best checkpoint within 400 optimization steps.
 Our CDPA samples $G=5$ responses per prompt with a temperature of 1.0.

-\textbf{Datasets and Evaluation.} To probe for deep implicit preferences, we use our newly proposed DeepPref benchmark, whose 300-instance validation set contains deliberate ambiguities to challenge a model's reasoning capabilities.
+\textbf{Datasets.} To probe for deep implicit preferences, we use our newly proposed DeepPref benchmark, whose 300-instance validation set contains deliberate ambiguities to challenge a model's reasoning capabilities.
 To measure adherence to explicit preferences, we additionally evaluate all methods on the PrefEval benchmark \citep{zhao2025PrefEval}.
-We employ an LLM-as-a-judge framework with GPT-4.1 as the arbiter \citep{zheng2023judging}.
-Response quality is quantified across the three dimensions detailed in our evaluation protocol (Section \ref{sec:3.1.1}).
-The prompts used for evaluation are provided in Appendix \ref{append:eval}.
+Finally, to assess performance in maintaining alignment over long-form dialogues, we leverage the ALOE benchmark \citep{aloe} for our human evaluation study.

+\textbf{Evaluation Protocol.} To comprehensively assess a model's ability to bridge the preference and process gaps, we establish a multi-dimensional evaluation protocol based on an ``LLM-as-a-judge'' framework.
+Considering performance, cost, and the need to avoid homology, we ultimately selected and reported the results from DeepSeek-V3.2-Exp.
+The evaluator assesses each generated response $y$ from a test set of size $N$ across three key dimensions: \textbf{(1) Deep Preference Understanding.} This dimension evaluates the model's capacity to capture and address the user's deep, latent intent, measured by three criteria: Deep Mining ($m_{\text{dm}}$), Innovative Expansion ($m_{\text{ie}}$) and Thoughtfulness ($m_{\text{th}}$).
+A response is successful if it satisfies at least one criterion.
+We define an indicator function $I(m, y)$ as 1 if response $y$ meets criterion $m$ and 0 otherwise.
+The Deep Alignment Accuracy ($Acc_{DA}$) is the proportion of responses satisfying this condition:

+\textbf{(2) Defensive Reasoning.} This dimension evaluates the model's proactivity in identifying and mitigating potential risks.
+We assess this via the Misleading Risk metric $\text{Acc}_{Mis}$, which flags responses containing potentially misleading suggestions \citep{bai2022constitutional}. \textbf{(3) Explicit Preference Adherence.} This dimension, following PrefEval \citep{zhao2025PrefEval}, measures basic preference following by identifying four error types: Preference Unaware Violations ($e_{puv}$), Hallucination of Preference ($e_{hp}$), Inconsistent Responses ($e_{ir}$), and Unhelpful Responses ($e_{ur}$).
+Let $E(e, y)$ be an indicator function that is 1 if the response $y$ exhibits error type $e$.
+The Preference Following Accuracy ($Acc_{PF}$) is the fraction of responses free of any such errors: